Financial Support from University College Birmingham

 At University College Birmingham we aim to support our students to develop, achieve and reach their potential.
 The Kick-Start Scheme provides students targeted financial support to spend on educational resources and a range of products and services to compliment your studies and enhance your student experience.

-New UK students starting a full-time undergraduate or PGCE course may be eligible to receive financial support worth up to £800 in each year of study which does not need to be paid back.
-Funds are provided as a credit which can be spent in our online store to purchase course-related materials and range of products to support your studies.
+New UK students starting a full-time undergraduate course may be eligible to receive financial support worth up to £800 in each year of study which does not need to be paid back.
+Funds are provided as a credit which can be spent on the Kick-Start website to purchase course-related materials and range of products to support your studies.
 Some of your funds can also be used on campus at our cafeterias and selected other outlets.

 Some students may also qualify for an electronic tablet or laptop via the scheme to help access their studies and support learning.
 Further information about this can be found here.